Eliminating Differentiated Instruction is the Title 1 Campus Goal

 Is it Possible to Eliminate Differentiated Instruction with General Education Students?

 Differentiated Instruction can be greatly reduced and eliminated for many to all students as they are accelerated to grade level academic ability.
 The key in the process is the use of Stop-Gap Resources for both literacy and numeracy.
 With concerted and focused effort, math skill gaps can be closed in one school year.
 However, closing reading skill gaps require more energy and time.
-The implementation of Literacy Stop-Gap Programs must be accompanied by a structured phonics/phonemic awareness program and small group balanced literacy work in the primary grades.
+The implementation of Literacy Stop-Gap Programs (e.g. fluency and non-negotiable word programs) must be accompanied by a structured phonics/phonemic awareness program and small group balanced literacy work in the primary grades.
 In the intermediate grades, whole class guided novel studies that stress comprehension and vocabulary development should be implemented.
 Finally, a highly accountable independent reading program is essential.
 With concerted and consistent efforts, the stop-gap intervention work pays dividends after one to two years – children of poverty are capable to read on grade level.
-Thus, public school academic equity can be achieved, but by educators implementing what works!
+Thus, public school academic equity can be achieved, but ONLY by educators implementing what works!